BurdetteLamar/markdown_helper/README.md

 This helper enables file inclusion in GitHub markdown, with code highlighting.

-It lets you turn this:
+Using it, you can turn this:
 ____
 ```
 This code will be in a code block, and will be highlighted.